Squamous cell carcinoma of the skin

 Sun-exposed areas such as the lips and ears are especially likely to develop squamous cell carcinoma of the skin.

 Squamous cell carcinoma of the skin most often occurs on sun-exposed skin, such as your scalp, the backs of your hands, your ears or your lips.
-But squamous cell carcinoma of the skin can occur anywhere on your body, including inside your mouth, on your anus and on your genitals.
+But it can occur anywhere on your body, including inside your mouth, the bottoms of your feet and on your genitals.

 Signs and symptoms of squamous cell carcinoma of the skin include: